Run for a Reason — Virtual Edition

 #2 Get active on social media

 Social media is an excellent way to engage with potential donors and create conversation about Run for a Reason!
-There are many different social media platforms you can use – Facebook, Instagram, Twitter, LinkedIn, YouTube, a blog, etc. This is a great way to share your journey, provide updates on your fundraising, ask for donations, and show your network what Run for a Reason is all about!
+There are many different social media platforms you can use – Facebook, Instagram, Twitter, LinkedIn, Tik Tok, a blog, etc. This is a great way to share your journey, provide updates on your fundraising, ask for donations, and show your network what Run for a Reason is all about.
+Make it fun!

 Sample social media posts:

-Lace up and join me as I Run for a Reason supporting @ottawahospital at @ottawamarthon.
-Teamwork makes it so much more fun! #supportTOH #RunOttawa2020
+Lace up and join me as I Run for a Reason supporting @OttawaHospital.
+Virtual teamwork makes it so much more fun! #SupportTOH #IStartHere

-I do the run for _____ (my mom, my dad, my neighbour, my best friend) and support @ottawahospital. #supportTOH #RunOttawa2020
+I do the run for _____ (my mom, my dad, my neighbour, my best friend) and support @OttawaHospital. #SupportTOH #IStartHere

 - Be sure to add a picture and get more attention on social media!

 - Share several times on social media.
-You’ll be amazed by who donate or even joins your team
+You’ll be amazed by who donates or even joins your team.

 #3 Personalize your fundraising page

 Get creative and have fun!
-Update your fundraising page on Race Roster to include your picture, why you run and your fundraising goal to support The Ottawa Hospital.
-Our team is here to help you cross the fundraising finish line, which will help support groundbreaking research at The Ottawa Hospital.
+Update your fundraising page on Race Roster to include your picture, why you run or walk, and your fundraising goal to support The Ottawa Hospital.
+Our team is here to help you cross the fundraising finish line, which will help support ground-breaking research at The Ottawa Hospital.

-Register your public fundraising event on RunforaReason.ca by contacting [email protected] with the following information:
+Register your public fundraising event for Run for a Reason by contacting email@example.com with the following information: